oraclekid12/rulebook2024/content.md

 ## **3. MINION PHASE**
-*During your minion phase, you may command your minions to perform actions in your struggle for power over the other Methuselahs.*
+*Most of the activity in the game occurs in the minion phase.
+During your minion phase, you may command your minions to perform actions in your struggle for power over the other Methuselahs.

-Most of the activity in the game occurs in the minion phase.
+As your minions actions are a limited resource, you should consider your strategy carefully.\
+\
+Actions can be used for several purposes like attacking other Methuselahs or their resources.
+There are several ways to achieve your goal: attack your prey directly or use political power and negotiate.
+Minions can also use actions to bring different types of permanent resources into play:*
+- *Equipment: such as computers, guns, and exotic artefacts.*
+- *Retainers: henchmen, attendants, or animals commanded into the service of the minion.*
+- *Allies: non-vampire minions, such as mages, werewolves, or ordinary mortals.*

 Only **ready unlocked minions** can perform actions.
 Taking an action **locks** the acting minion.\
-If a minion manages to unlock (due to a card or an effect) during this phase, it is possible for them to perform another action.
+If a minion manages to unlock (due to a card or an effect) during this phase, it is possible for them to perform another action.\

+Most actions are provided by action cards.
+However, there are two basic actions which do not require the play of action cards a vampire can perform: **bleed** or **hunt**\
+A ready ally may perform only one basic action which does not require the play of action cards: **bleed**.\

 > Some actions are **mandatory**.
 Any of those actions must be performed before any nonmandatory actions.\
 > A minion required to take a mandatory action cannot perform any other action.\